PalaashSri/App_Description_Generator/README.md

 # App_Description_Generator

 First deliverable of Honours Project: Website developed using Django that hosts automatic app description generation capability.
 The backend functionality is located at this python file appUpload/Backend/extract_apks.py.
-It contains the feature extraction code and sends the extracted tokens to the deep learning model to app description.
+It contains the feature extraction code and sends the extracted tokens to the deep learning model to generate app description.

 ![Figure3](https://user-images.githubusercontent.com/52162785/196105046-f561ed1f-037f-4680-b71d-b9fa0c432fdd.PNG)